Mrtn-Omwenga/spectral-lantern/README.md

    ```
    1. click the initialize function first
    2. use mint function to mint a NFT, it will return a token ID, first token ID will be 1
-   3. call the balanceOf function by the parameter of your metamask contract if it is minted sucessfully
+   3. call the balanceOf function by the parameter of your metamask contract, if it is minted sucessfully
       you will see the result is 1
    4. call the init function by passing the token ID and the loanamount you would like to loan(it must less
       than you collateral ammount)
-   5. call the loanPositions function with the token ID, you can see the data of your NFT
+   5. call the loanPositions function with the token ID, you can see all the parameters of your NFT
    6. the Owner of LoanPositionNFT can call the burn function by passing the token ID to burn the NFT

 4. ```